You might have heard that you shouldn’t pump for more than 20 or 30 minutes. Is this true? How long is too long to pump?

 If you’re an exclusively pumping mom, it’s probably okay to pump for more than 20-30 minutes.
 It’s a good idea to test things for yourself; stop if it starts to hurt.

 While I can’t give you an exact answer, hopefully this gives you some clarify on how long is too long to pump!
 (And read more on how long your pumping sessions should be here.)
-Let us know if you have any questions in the comments!
+Let us know if you have any questions in the comments.